NEFI EAD Discussion

 Key Take-Aways Next Ten Days:

-• Temperatures overall well below normal for this week region wide
+* Temperatures continue below normal MOST of this week

-Lets take our weekly look at the temperature anomalies over the next few afternoon’s below.
+Let’s take a look at the temperature anomalies below over the next few days.

 Please note that we now have available have ten-day temperature anomaly graphics available for the northeastern domain on your energy analysis dashboard.